splunk/rba/docs/searches/deduplicate_notables.md

 | where latest_risk >= relative_time(now(),"-70m@m")
 ```

-Credit to Josh Hrabar and Josh Campbell, this is brilliant.
+Credit to Josh Hrabar and James Campbell, this is brilliant.
 Thanks y'all!

 ---
 <small>Authors</small>